gonebusy/gonebusy-php-client/README.md

 The following section explains how to use the Gonebusy library in a new project.

-### 1. Open Project in an IDE
+### 1. Open project in an IDE

 Open an IDE for PHP.

 Open this folder as a PHP project.

-### 2. Add a new Test Project
+### 2. Add a new project folder

 Create a new directory.
-Name the directory as "test".
+Name the directory as "my-project".

 Add a PHP file to this project.
-Name it "testSDK.php".
+For exampe name it "trySDK.php".

 Depending on your project setup, you might need to include composer's autoloader in your PHP code to enable auto loading of classes"